West 12th Street Apartment

 Lighting Designer: Zerolux

-Located in a Classic Bing and Bing Prewar building in Greenwich Village the apartment was beautifully laid out, but down at heal.
-The kitchen and bathroom were the focus of the work, because neither had been touched for at least forty years, but the renovation work eventually extended throughout the apartment.
+Located in a classic Bing and Bing, prewar building in Greenwich Village, the apartment was beautifully laid out but looked timeworn.
+Initially the kitchen and bathroom were the focus of the work—neither had been touched for at least forty years—but the renovation eventually extended throughout the unit to give it a uniform, refined demeanor with white walls and dark floors.

-One enters the apartment overlooking a sunken living room and fireplace, two continuous steps were introduced running the length of the room, to replace a Regency Style railing and the exposed brick fireplace was encased in sheet rock with a new black slate hearth.
-Window and base moldings were removed and/or replaced throughout the apartment and the floors were refinished with an Ebony stain.
-The ebony stained floors create a solid plane for which the white walls rest.
+Upon entering, visitors overlook the sunken living room and fireplace.
+We introduced two steps to extend the length of the room to replace a Regency-style railing and covered the exposed brick fireplace with sheetrock and a new black slate hearth.
+Window and base moldings were removed and/or replaced throughout the apartment and the floors were refinished with an ebony stain to, establishing a solid plane on which the white walls rest.

-The kitchen opposite the front door was given a frosted glass pocket door, in order to maintain daylight in the entry area when privacy is needed.
-The ebony floors continue into the kitchen, where a galley kitchen was introduced, under counter refrigerator and freezer maximize the counter space; the cabinets and appliance panels are finished in white lacquer and the counter tops and walls are finished is white statuary marble.
+A frosted glass pocket door for the kitchen allows daylight in the entry area while preserving privacy.
+The ebony floors continue into the kitchen, where a galley style was introduced with an under-counter refrigerator and freezer to maximize counter space.
+The cabinets and appliance panels are clad in white lacquer and the countertops and walls finished in white statuary marble.

 Photographs by Elizabeth Felicella